 In addition to avoiding toxic foods, improving your dog’s diet can have a significant impact on their health and quality of life.
 The Farmer’s Dog is a delivery service that's specially formulated with dogs' health in mind.
 The meals are gently prepared with fresh ingredients and are fortified for optimal nutrition.
 My colleague and his dog Baxter tested The Farmer’s Dog for themselves, so check out our detailed review to see how it went.

-What Foods Are Bad For Dogs And What to Look Out For
+What Foods Are Bad for Dogs and What to Look Out for

 Chocolate